-The sky above us is an enormous area.
-However, there are literally thousands of airplanes flying above the continental United States at most times of the day.
-Some people with a fear of flying might worry that, with so many planes in the sky, their flight could possibly collide with another aircraft.
+The sky above us is a pretty enormous space.
+It’s large enough that there are literally thousands of airplanes flying above the continental United States during the day with plenty of room to spare.
+However, some people with a fear of flying might worry that, with so many planes in the sky, their plane could possibly collide with another.
 Fortunately, there are a number of reasons why that will never happen.

-First, all airline flights are operated in coordination with Air Traffic Control (ATC).
+First, all airline flights are operated in close coordination with Air Traffic Control (ATC).
 This means that all airplanes are being monitored and guided by highly trained and experienced controllers on the ground.
-The Federal Aviation Administration (FAA) which is tasked by the Federal Government with monitoring all aspects of airline operations also oversees the training, certification, and operation of all controllers.
-Years of specialized training and experience are combined with sophisticated radar and communications networks, enabling Air Traffic Controllers to guarantee that all planes are safely and efficiently routed to their destination.
+The Federal Aviation Administration (FAA), which is tasked by the Federal Government with monitoring all aspects of airline operations, also overseas controller’s training, certification, and operation.
+Many years of specialized training and experience are combined with sophisticated radar and communications networks, enabling Air Traffic Controllers to guarantee that all planes are safely and efficiently routed to their destination.
 As such, all of the airliners in the sky are required to maintain minimum levels of separation with respect to vertical and horizontal distances.
-Using radar and two-way radio, controllers direct the planes from takeoff until touchdown.
-Flight paths and altitudes are continuously monitored and adjusted so as to ensure minimum safe distances between planes, while also improving the flow of traffic between cities.
+This is enforced by controllers who direct the planes from takeoff until touchdown using radar and two-way radio communications.
+Flight paths and altitudes of individual airliners are continuously monitored and adjusted so as to ensure minimum safe distances between planes, while also improving the flow of traffic between regions and airports.

-In addition, the TCAS system does one other crucial job.
-When there is a potential conflict between the paths of two planes, the TCAS computers onboard each plane also communicate with each other.
-They monitor the horizontal and vertical path of each plane and then determine what directional changes must be made in order to avoid a collision.
-The end result is both an audible and visual message to the pilots, instructing them on how to avoid the other plane.
-Usually, this means telling one of the planes to climb and the other to descend.
-Pilots are trained to respond to any TCAS warning immediately and ensure that their plane maintains a safe distance from all other aircraft.
-The end result is a fool-proof guarantee that your flight remains a safe distance from every single airplane in the sky!
+Additionally, the TCAS system does one other crucial job.
+When there is a potential conflict between the paths of two planes, the TCAS computers on board each plane also communicate with each other.
+They monitor both the horizontal and vertical path of each plane and then determine what directional changes must be made by each plane in order to avoid a collision.
+The end result is both an audible and visual message to the pilots, instructing them on what action to take in order to avoid the other plane.
+Typically, this would mean telling one of the planes to climb and the other to descend.
+Pilots are frequently trained and required to respond to any TCAS warning immediately and ensure that their plane maintains a safe distance from all other aircraft.
+The end result of all this training and equipment is a fool-proof guarantee that your flight remains a safe distance from every single airplane in the sky!